Lincoln Heights Elementary

 Civil Site Plan Development and Approval

-Alpha & Omega Group, as a subconsultant to Ramsay GMK, Inc., developed site plans, project management, and landscape plans for the renovation of Lincoln Heights.
-Selected existing buildings will be demolished, while others will be renovated and incorporated into the new 90,000 square-foot construction.
-The bus lane and car pool lane will also be revised.
+Alpha & Omega Group provided site plans, project management, and stormwater management design for the renovation of Lincoln Heights Elementary School in Fuquay-Varina, NC.
+Selected existing buildings were demolished, while others were renovated and incorporated into the new 90,000 square-foot construction.

-A&O prepared construction documents to obtain site plan approval through the Town of Fuquay-Varina in accordance with Wake County Public School System program requirements.
-Engineering services included an overall master site plan, site demolition, erosion and sediment control, grading,drainage, nitrogen export loading calculations, water and sanitary sewer, and other details.
+A&O prepared construction documents to obtain site plan approval through the Town of Fuquay-Varina, NCDOT, and Wake County, in accordance with Wake County Public School System program requirements.
+Engineering services included an overall master site plan, site demolition, erosion and sediment control, grading, drainage, stormwater management, water and sanitary sewer, off-site roadway improvements, and other details.

 Wake County Public School System

 - Services provided:

 - Start/completion date:

 - Project manager:

 T. Glenn Zeblo, PE